What happens when you come in to make a homeless application?

 The case officer has to ask these questions to find out whether we have a legal obligation to find you a home.
 The case officer will check all the information, and you will receive a letter which tells you our decision.

-The council can only offer temporary accommodation while a homeless application is being investigated in certain cases.
+We can only offer temporary accommodation while a homeless application is being investigated in certain cases.
 We may do this only if we believe that you have no accommodation available to you and also if you meet one of the priority need categories defined by law.

 Temporary accommodation is not free and you will need to pay for this.
 You will also need to cover utility and council tax bills.
 Temporary accommodation is furnished however you will need to provide your own bedding and kitchen utensils.